Skip to main content

 Winchester, Massachusetts · FDIC Cert #90308

-Winchester Savings Bank is an FDIC-insured bank (Certificate #90308) with $852M in total assets and $637M in total deposits as of the Q2 2024 Call Report.
-Headquartered in Winchester, Massachusetts, the bank maintains a Tier 1 capital ratio of 0.00% (Critically Undercapitalized) and a nonperforming loan ratio of 0.21%.
-BankHealthData assigns a composite Health Grade of D (42/100).
+This is the FDIC profile for Winchester Savings Bank, an FDIC-insured bank (Certificate #90308) with $852M in total assets and $637M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
+Headquartered in Winchester, Massachusetts, the bank maintains a Tier 1 capital ratio of 9.92% (Well-Capitalized) and a nonperforming loan ratio of 0.21%.
+BankHealthData assigns a composite Health Grade of C (63/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Winchester Savings Bank (FDIC cert 90308) is a community bank — $852M in total assets, $637M in deposits, serving the Winchester, Massachusetts area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.

-Tier 1 capital ratio is not disclosed in the most recent Call Report — unusual but possible for new institutions or those filing under specific regulatory exemptions.
+Capital position is adequate: Tier 1 capital ratio of 9.92% meets the 8% well-capitalized threshold but does not provide substantial buffer above it.
+Adequate capital is regulatory-acceptable but leaves less room for absorbing unexpected losses.
 Asset quality is clean: non-performing loan ratio of 0.21% is below 0.5% — well within the healthy range for U.S. community and regional banks.
 Clean NPL ratios reflect either disciplined underwriting, a low-credit-risk loan mix, or both.
 Liquidity is in the normal range: 15.6% liquid assets relative to total assets — adequate for standard operating needs and routine deposit outflows.

 Source: FDIC BankFind API — Call Report data.